UKHomeOffice/jobdsl-jenkins-template/README.md

 ## Overview

-  This document explains how to generate multibranch pipeline jobs, using the JobDSL plugin on a Jenkins instance which is configured to use the Keycloak authentication plugin in conjunction with Project-based Matrix Authorization Strategy
+  This document explains how to generate multibranch pipeline jobs using the JobDSL plugin on a Jenkins instance which is configured to use the Keycloak authentication plugin in conjunction with Project-based Matrix Authorization Strategy

 ##  Prerequisites